The Government has announced 'Local COVID alert level: high' restrictions for Stockton-on-Tees.

-We have a dedicated Food Safety team who offer advice to local businesses as well as maintaining a Food Premises Register, which details all food-related businesses in the area including market stalls, delivery vehicles and other moveable structures.
+We have a dedicated Food Safety team who offer advice to local businesses.
+The team also maintain a Food Premises Register, which details all food-related businesses in the area including market stalls, delivery vehicles and other moveable structures.

-The Food Safety Team is responsible for a range of food business related issues.
-These include -
+The Food Safety Team are responsible for a range of food business related issues including:

 Incorrect preparation of food can result in residents suffering from food poisoning, a condition that can cause upset stomach, abdominal cramps, nausea and vomiting, fever and dehydration.
 There are also a range of more serious long term effects, including kidney failure and brain and nerve damage.